mat1/building-microservices/exercises/1-first-app.md

 8. Enable Automatic Deploys

-Your configuration should look like the configuration on the picture below
+Your configuration should look like the configuration on the picture below:

 ![spring](images/1-heroku-config.png)